 Juncus textilis tolerates sand, clay and seasonal flooding.

-Juncus textilis's foliage color is green and type is stressdeciduous.
+Foliage of Juncus textilis has color green and is stressdeciduous.

 Communities for Juncus textilis:Riparian (rivers & creeks).